Online Dream Dictionary & Encyclopedia by Tony Crisp

 Throughout more than five decades I have been involved in a personal search for the secrets of mind and spirit.
 In those years I have also taught thousands of people techniques of deep relaxation, meditation, and methods of self exploration using dreams.
 Wanting to dig deep I explored the use of dreams and taught individuals and groups of people how to use these visions of the night to discover and heal the deepest issues in themselves, and to touch the high ground of their spiritual awareness.
 I worked for twenty years as a psychotherapist using several approaches, one of which was a way of honouring the body as a doorway to the unconscious mind, the emotions and spiritual experience.
 See The LifeStream

-During the fifty years of seeking the wild wondrous beasts of the mind and spirit I dared my own inner adventure.
+During the sixty years of seeking the wild wondrous beasts of the mind and spirit I dared my own inner adventure.
 But I also travelled with other people as an ordinary person, not a therapist, sharing their experience of fear and wonder as they unveiled and set loose their fountain of perception.
 I have travelled countless dream pathways, traversed the timeless with those using awareness enhancing drugs, and wrestled with the vitality of the body as people mimed and shouted their deepest intuitions through movement, dance and voice.
-See Your Dreams and Understanding Them.